What is GRESB? Everything you need to know.

 GRESB real estate assessment

 The GRESB real estate assessment is for listed property companies, developers, private real estate funds and investors.
 Based on data collected from over 2,000 participants and investors, it produces global ESG benchmarks for the industry.
+In 2024, GRESB's real estate assessment covered over 200,000 assets, a number expected to grow as new companies join the industry.

-In 2023, GRESB's real estate assessment covered over 170,000 assets, a number expected to grow as new companies join the industry.
 The assessment follows international reporting frameworks and aims to identify material issues relevant to asset sustainability performance.
 The ESG data submitted by participants and investors undergo a robust validation process.
 Based on the data from peers, individual companies or investor portfolios are scored and benchmarked.

 The findings are supposed to help decision-makers identify areas for improvement and adjust their investment strategies accordingly.
 The data also allows them to find opportunities to decrease the environmental impact of their real estate assets.

 It produces two benchmarks, which consider the assets’ management and performance indicators.
 These are the GRESB real estate benchmark (for operational buildings) and the GRESB development benchmark (for buildings in planning or construction).
+Each participant receives a score, which can be compared with peers.

 GRESB infrastructure fund assessment